dinhomathias/Amc/[DRAFT]-JobQueue-v5.md

 >>> j = u.job_queue
 ```

-The job queue uses the `Job` class for tasks.
-We define a callback function, instantiate a `Job` and add it to the queue.
+This job queue is also linked to the dispatcher, which is discussed later in this article.
+Just know that unless you have a good reason to do so, you should not instantiate `JobQueue` yourself.

+Tasks in the job queue is encapsulated by the `Job` class.
+It takes a callback function as a parameter, which will be executed when the time comes.
+This callback function always takes the two parameters `bot` and `job`.
+Similar to handler callbacks used by the `Dispatcher`, `bot` is the `telegram.Bot` instance from your `Updater`. `job` is the `Job` instance of that task (more on that later).

-Usually, when the first job is added to the queue, it will start automatically.
-We can prevent this by setting `prevent_autostart=True`:
+By default, the updater creates a job queue, but not starts it.
+Only when you add the first job to the queue, it will be started.
+To add jobs to the job queue, use the `JobQueue.put` method.
+You can pass `prevent_autostart=True` to this method to prevent the queue from starting automatically.

+Add your first job to the queue by defining a callback function and instantiating a `Job`.
+For this tutorial, you can replace `'@examplechannel'` with a channel where your bot is an admin, or by your user id (use [@userinfobot](https://telegram.me/userinfobot) to find out your user id):

 ```python
 >>> from telegram.ext import Job